 Use exactly as directed on the label, or as prescribed by your doctor.

 Shake the oral suspension (liquid) before you measure a dose.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 You must chew the chewable tablet before you swallow it.

 Drink plenty of liquids while you are taking Pink Bismuth.

 Do not take more than 8 doses in one day (24 hours).

-This medication can also cause unusual results with certain medical tests, thyroid scans, or stomach x-rays.
-Tell any doctor who treats you that you have recently taken Pink Bismuth.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Pink Bismuth.

 Store at room temperature away from moisture and heat.
 Do not freeze.

 Since Pink Bismuth is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 Do not take more than 8 doses per day.